turbot/guardrails-docs/docs/guides/managing-policies/config-examples/terraform-tags/index.md

 required tags, and defined a terraform block that will create the necessary policies, including a calculated policy.
 The final step is then to create a "home" for all of the policies.
-[Turbot Smart Folders](guides/working-with-folders/smart) allow admins to create a large set of policies that can be applied to various resources on the fly.
+[Guardrails Policy Packs](guides/policy-packs) allow admins to create a large set of policies that can be applied to various resources on the fly.
-Like everything else in this guide, a smart folder can be defined within a terraform file.
+Like everything else in this guide, a policy pack can be defined within a terraform file.
 Along with this definition, we will also add a variable called `turbot_profile` that can be used to define the appropriate profile to authenticate to the workspace, a definition for the Terraform Turbot Guardrails provider,